 - your holiday let property will have periods of un-occupancy that may be more frequent than with a buy to let property that has longer term tenants

-- it is more obvious to a burglar that a property is being used for holiday purposes, so planning a break-in is easier
+- it is more obvious to a burglar that a property is being used for holiday purposes

 - a holiday property is usually furnished to a high standard which again makes it more attractive to burglars